mol and mol2

 ATOM 6 HA SER 10 9.510 39.210 59.580 0.00 0.00 H

-can mean either chlorine or carbon atom in different PDB files.
-Therefore, it is recommended to always include the "Element Symbol" column in the PDB file for Qbics calculations.
+Therefore, it is strongly recommended to always include the "Element Symbol" column in PDB files used for Qbics calculations.

 Input Examples

-Search the transition state using NEB at xTB level of theory, with reactant and product structure giving in mol
+Perform a transition state search using the NEB method at the xTB level of theory, with the reactant and product structures specified in mol

 and mol2